Daring Greatly is a book in which author Brene’ Brown shares her research into the topic of vulnerability.

 We need the support of people who truly care about us and will be there no matter what the outcome is.

 It was incredibly interesting for me and it rang so true when she said that many of us are good at giving help but terrible at asking for help.

 And vulnerability and going at it together is also about asking for help.

 Indeed Brene says we can never really give with an open heart until we learn to receive with an open heart.

 Brene’s greatest personal and professional transformations, she says, happened when she did just that.
 When she asked herself how her fear of vulnerability was holding her back and when she found the courage to overcome it and ask for help.

 People in The Stands

-I found enlightening when Brene says that the people who matter for us are the ones who are with us in the arena, supporting us and fighting with us.
+Brene says that the people who matter to us are the ones who are with us in the arena, supporting us and fighting with us.

 And the people who are criticizing in the stands, those, well… Those don’t matter.